 J. Luke Engeriser, M.D. - Residency Program Director; Assistant Professor of Psychiatry; Deputy Chief Medical Officer, AltaPointe Health Systems

 Dr. Engeriser attended medical school at Northwestern University in Chicago, Illinois where he was the recipient of an NIH research grant in Molecular Biology and Environmental Pathology.
 His psychiatry residency training was at Army Medical Center in Honolulu, Hawaii.
 During his final year of residency, Dr. Engeriser received the Al Glass Award, the military's highest resident research award, for his paper exploring the psychological effects of warfare.
 Dr. Engeriser served an additional three years in the Army at Fort Benning, Georgia, where he held the position of Chief, Department of Behavioral Health.
 After separating from the Army, Dr. Engeriser was Medical Director of Mid-Coast Mental Health Center/PenBay Psychiatry in Rockland, Maine.
 Prior to attending medical school, he completed a Master of Arts in Divinity at the University of Chicago in the History of Religions and worked as a teacher of English at the Teacher Training College in Torun, Poland.
-Dr. Engeriser has served the past seven years on the Executive Council of the Alabama Psychiatric Physicians Association, and he is a Fellow of the American Psychiatric Association.
+Dr. Engeriser has served the past eight years on the Executive Council of the Alabama Psychiatric Physicians Association, currently serving as Prsident, and he is a Fellow of the American Psychiatric Association.
 He is board certified in Adult Psychiatry.
 Dr. Engeriser received the Red Sash Award from the USA medical student classes of 2013, 2014, and 2016 for making significant contributions to their medical education, and he was awarded the American Psychiatric Association Assembly Resident-Fellow Section Mentor Award in 2014.